bradenbarlo/UniversalUI/README.md

 > [!TIP]
 > Look at all the UI functions to learn how they work and play around with it a little bit.
-If you want to add custom modules, go to the [Custom Module Example](Custom%20Module%20Example)
+If you want to add custom modules, go to the [Custom Module Example](Custom%20Module%20Example) and it has the full custom module testing playground, and some simple instructions.